The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The set-up

 \subsection{The financial market}

 We focus our analysis on a finite time trading horizon $[0,T]$ and assume that there are $N$ risky assets trading in the market.
-We suppose, as in the seminal work of Delbaen and Schachermayer in \cite{delbaenmain}, that the price processes of the $N$ risky assets are nonnegative locally bounded $P$-semi-martingales over a stochastic basis $(\Omega,\mathcal{F},\mathbb{F},P)$, where $\mathbb{F}:=(\mathcal{F}_t)_{0\leq t\leq T}$ satisfies the usual hypotheses.
-The probability measure $P$ denotes our reference probability measure.
-We further assume that $\mathcal{F}_0$ is $P$-trivial and $\mathcal{F}_T=\mathcal{F}$.
-Hence, all random variables measurable with respect to $\mathcal{F}_0$ are $P$-almost surely constant and there is no additional source of randomness on the probability space other than the one specified by the filtration $\mathbb{F}$.
-As usual, we identify random variables that are equal $P$- almost surely.
-Given a probability measure $Q$ equivalent to $P$, denoted by $Q\sim P$, we let $L^0(Q)$, $L^{\infty}(Q)$ and $L^{\infty}_+(Q)$ be the spaces of equivalent classes of real-valued random variables, $Q$-essentially bounded random variables and nonnegative $Q$-essentially bounded random variables, respectively.
+We suppose, as in the seminal work of Delbaen and Schachermayer in \cite {delbaenmain}, that the price processes of the $N$ risky assets are nonnegative locally bounded $P$-semimartingales over a stochastic basis $(\Omega,\mathcal{F},\mathbb{F},P)$, where $\mathbb{F}:=(\mathcal {F}_t)_{0\leq t\leq T}$ satisfies the usual hypotheses.
 We let $S:=(S^i)_{1\leq i\leq N}$ be the $\mathbb{R}^N$-valued stochastic process representing the prices of the risky assets.
-We assume without loss of generality that the spot interest rates are constant and equal to 0, i.e., the price processes are already discounted.
-We also assume that the risky assets have no cash flows associated to them and there are no transaction costs.
+We assume without loss of generality that the spot interest rates are constant and equal to 0, that is, the price processes are already discounted.
+We also assume that the risky assets have no cash flows associated to them, and there are no transaction costs.